RazrFalcon/resvg/README.md

 *resvg* is trying to compete with [librsvg], [QtSvg] and [Inkscape] (only as a CLI SVG to PNG converter).

-One of the main differences from other rendering libraries is that *resvg* does a lot of preprocessing before rendering.
-It converts shapes to paths, resolves attributes, removes groups and invisible elements and fixes a lot of issues in malformed SVG files.
+One of the major differences from other rendering libraries is that *resvg* does a lot of preprocessing before rendering.
+It converts shapes to paths, resolves attributes, removes groups and invisible elements, fixes a lot of issues in malformed SVG files.
-Then it creates a simple rendering tree with all elements and attributes resolved.
+Then it creates a simple render tree with all elements and attributes resolved.
 And only then it starts to render.
 So it's very easy to implement a new rendering backend.

 More details [here](https://github.com/RazrFalcon/usvg/blob/master/docs/usvg_spec.adoc).